Skip to main content

 Messaging Applications

 A messaging application or “app” is a chat application or platform that enables users to instant message and connect with each other through their computers or mobile devices.[1]
-Messaging apps include Facebook Messenger, Kik, WhatsApp, WeChat, Snap, Telegram, and Slack, to name a few.
+Messaging apps include Facebook Messenger, Kik, WhatsApp, WeChat, Snapchat, Telegram, Signal, and Slack to name a few.
 These apps are easy to use and provide a free, easy way to instantly connect with others around the world.
 However, their lack of security measures may expose youth and young adults to unwanted contact and unmonitored distribution of information and materials.
 Messaging apps have increasingly become a space where violent extremists communicate their message and recruit new members to their movement.

 [1] Encryption refers to the process of scrambling data so that messages cannot be read by anyone other than the sender and recipient